oryam/angular-webpack-starter/README.md

 For webpack build, create or copy `webpack.config.js`, `webpack.prod.config.js`.

 **Tests**
-For testing, create or copy `webpack.test.config.js`, `karma.conf.js`, `test.bundle.js`.
+For testing, create or copy `webpack.test.config.js`, `karma.conf.js`, `test.bundle.js`, `protractor.config.js`.
 Install typings to fix warning messages from `.spec.js` test files.
 Karma, Jasmine and Istanbul are used for test coverage and execution.
+Protractor is used for end-to-end tests.

 **Template generator, Gulp**
 Create or copy `gulp/templates/*` folders and files, `gulpfile.js`.